Description

 Warnings

-Although uncommon, bile salt supplements may occasionally cause gut inflammation.
-Individuals with gastrointestinal conditions should consult a healthcare provider before use.
+Bile salts may cause gut inflammation in rare cases.
+Individuals with gallbladder disease or bile duct obstructions should consult a healthcare provider before use.

 Food Sources